masalinas/training_docker/README.md

-# curso_docker
+# Introducción a  Docker
-Curso Docker Introducción
+Curso "Introducción a docker"